straup/filtr/README.md

 filtr
 ==

-**tl;dr: The last stable version of filtr can be found http://aaronland.info/bin/filtr/**
+**tl;dr: The last stable version of filtr can be found at http://aaronland.info/bin/filtr/**

 If you're reading this it means that the next version of filtr is still lying on the floor in a million pieces.
 I neglected to make a separate branch when I